Dear Farm Friends,

 Our pay-what-you-can Farm Stand remains open on Thursdays 12-3pm and Sundays 10am-3pm.
 The gate will open no earlier than 11:45am on Thursdays and 9:45am on Sundays.
 We offer those in need up to $30 of produce at no-cost through our private check-out system.

 Please note: beginning Thursday April 30, we will be instituting a number policy to ensure transparency and equity between walk ups and drive ups.
-Please be prepared wait times as long as one hour or more during peak hours.
+Please be prepared wait times during peak hours.
 We are grateful for customer patience as we ensure the safety of all.

 A menu of available items with quantity limits and suggested donation prices will be distributed and items are available on a first-come, first-served basis.